ainaraguerraf/Streamlit/2. Avocado Type predictor/README.md

 # Streamlit - Avocado Price Predictor

-In this project I used this [dataset](https://www.kaggle.com/datasets/neuromusic/avocado-prices) that is meandt to use it to make machine learning models.
+In this project I used this [dataset](https://www.kaggle.com/datasets/neuromusic/avocado-prices) that is meant to use it to make machine learning models.

 I created a Price predictor of the avocado depending of the type of the avocado and the region.
 #### How did I do it?